A community that cares for all children as if they were their own.

 - Diverse classrooms prepare students to succeed in a global economy.

-Yet simply establishing diverse schools is not enough to close the achievement gap.
+Yet simply establishing diverse schools is not enough to eliminate opportunity differences for children.
 In schools with diverse student bodies, test scores mirror the results in segregated schools.
 In Washington DC, students of color and students from economically disadvantaged backgrounds score an average of 20-30 points behind their white and upper income peers.

-Research shows that the social networks of communities explain the gap in standardized test scores and graduation rates more than any other factor, including poverty.** If we are to close the achievement gap, we need to rethink the role that social networks play in the lives of children, starting with their parents.
+Research shows that the social networks of communities explain the differences in standardized test scores and graduation rates more than any other factor, including poverty.** If we are to eliminate opportunity differences, we need to rethink the role that social networks play in the lives of children, starting with their parents.
 Yet within diverse schools, parent networks remain stratified.
 In a national survey of principals of diverse schools, just 35% said that parents of diverse backgrounds have close relationships with each other.
 Only 13% agreed that their parent-teacher organizations are representative of the student population, and just 22% said they had sufficient time and resources to do something about it.

 **Adapted from Stuart Wells, A., et. al. (2016, February 9).
 How Racially Diverse Schools and Classrooms Can Benefit All Students and Kahlenberg, R. and Potter, H. (2014).
 A Smarter Charter: Finding What Works for Charter Schools and Public Education, New York: Teachers College Press, 2014.